hackclub/hackclub/workshops/drumpad/README.md

 @import 'link';
 ```

-We will then edit properties of our `<body>` tag to change the background color, height, width, display type, font family, and how things are aligned.
-And these properties will show effect on the web page.
+We will then edit properties of our `<body>` tag to change the background color, height, width, display type, font family, and the alignment of our content.

 ```css